MuhammadSaqlain-dev/lillapulay/README.md

 🖥️ Please visit my portfolio [here](https://lillapulay.dev), I just gave it a makeover. :hammer:
 <br />
 <br />
-📧 You can get in touch with me at pulaylilla@gmail.com.
+📧 You can get in touch with me via pulaylilla@gmail.com or on LinkedIn.
 Feel free to say hi!

 <br />